esmf-org/esmf-org.github.io/README.md

 The `permalink` attribute specifies the relative URL of the page, e.g., www.earthsystemmodeling.org/download/.

-The recommended approach to adding an entirely new page is to simply copy an existing *.md* file in the `_pages` directory and update the metadata at the top to give it a new URL.
+The recommended approach to adding an entirely new page is to simply copy an existing *.md* file in the [_pages](https://github.com/esmf-org/esmf-org.github.io/tree/master/_pages) directory and update the metadata at the top to give it a new URL.

 ### Images

 Images are in the [assets/images](https://github.com/esmf-org/esmf-org.github.io/tree/master/assets/images) directory and subdirectories.

-These can be reference from a page using the HTML `<figure>` tag, e.g.,
+These can be referenced from a page and given a caption using the HTML `<figure>` tag, e.g.,

   ```html
     <figure>